 (Note: If you disagree with any of this, please do not send me hate mail.
 You can direct all hate mail towards Raymundo.
 If you write to me politely, I’ll provide his contact info LOL.)

 For the veterans of diving Cozumel, you are likely aware many of our dive sites are named after Mayan words.
 Additionally, you’ve likely heard that Jacques Cousteau himself named all the reefs of Cozumel.
 Well, if you believe in either of these cases, at least with respect to Palancar reef, you’d be wrong.

-In this case, Palancar actually has its roots in Spanish and was named by the local fisherman.
+If you are to ask Ray, Palancar actually has its roots in Spanish and was named by the local fisherman.
 As the story goes, a century or more ago the fisherman would fish in the shallows of Colombia.
 Like all fisherman, they were aware that the splashing of their oars would frighten away the fish, making fishing difficult.
 To counter this, the fisherman would paddle ashore at what is now known as Palancar Beach (Playa Palancar) to grab themselves some long, skinny palm trees.
 They’d stripe the trees of any leaves, resulting in a skinny tree trunk that could be utilized as a sort of push pole.
 The Spanish word “Palanca” translates to “leverage.”
 Thus, because the fisherman always paddled ashore here to retrieve their leverage poles, or palancas, Palancar Reef was born.

 But what makes Palancar reef so special?